Warning: This post contains filthy language. In this case, I'm not just using it for the heck of it. I'm using it to quote others, to make a point.

 Liverpool and Leeds United, also rivals of Manchester United, have also used this song.
 But Liverpool are the only ones I know of whose fans have actually batted an airplane-shaped balloon around the stands.

 Naturally, United fans get all righteous when the Munich crash is referenced.
 But they go even farther when it comes to Liverpool, the club they replaced as the most successful in England, and near enough to them (33 miles, roughly the distance between my residence and Midtown Manhattan) to be considered their "real rivals."

-After 39 Juventus fans were killed in an accident at the 1985 European Cup Final in Brussels, Belgium, Liverpool fans have since been branded "murderers."
+After the Heysel Stadium disaster, in which 39 Juventus fans were killed in an accident at the 1985 European Cup Final in Brussels, Belgium, Liverpool fans have since been branded "murderers."

-The deaths of the Juve fans were not Liverpool fans' fault at all: They ran from threats, and ran into a wall that collapsed, at a stadium that was too unsafe to host any event, much less Europe's biggest sporting event, what's known known as the UEFA Champions League Final.
-(It has since been demolished and replaced with a new stadium.)
+The deaths of the Juve fans were not Liverpool fans' fault at all: They ran from threats, and ran into a wall that collapsed, at a stadium that was too unsafe to host any event, much less Europe's biggest sporting event, what's now known as the UEFA Champions League Final.
+(The old Heysel has since been demolished and replaced with a new stadium.)

 The "Murderers!" chants got worse, and while other clubs have used it, it's Man United fans who use it the most.
 They also chant, "Ninety-six was not enough!"
 To the tune of "I Wish It Could Be Christmas Every Day," they still sing, "I Wish It Could Be Hillsborough Every Day!"

-This, above and beyond their unearned success, is what Manchester United, while also the most-loved sports team on the planet, is why they are the most hated sports team on the planet.
+This, above and beyond their unearned success, is why Manchester United, while also the most-loved sports team on the planet, are the most hated sports team on the planet.
 And there's a lot more people who hate them than love them.

 Man City fans, for reasons known only to them, have adapted "Winter Wonderland" to sing this about Bobby Charlton, United's greatest player: